Actually Cool Things You Can (Still) Do in Washington DC Right Now

 Support local restaurants through takeout and delivery

-There are a ton of ways to support the local restaurant industry right now, including takeout and delivery options, work from home lunch ideas, and supporting global cuisine throughout the city.
+There are a ton of ways to support the local restaurant industry right now, including outdoor dining, takeout and delivery options, work from home lunch ideas, and supporting global cuisine throughout the city.
 To go even further, think about supporting local causes like World Central Kitchen, The Power of 10 Initiative, or simply donating a Ben’s Chili Bowl gift card to local frontline workers.

 Now that DC, Maryland, and Virginia have gotten all of its alcohol legislation worked out during the shutdown, there are more options than ever to get local booze.
 Try your hand at curbside pickup, carryout cocktail kits, online delivery, or tacking on a to-go cocktail with your next restaurant order.

 Though the National Museum of African American History & Culture is, of course, currently closed to the public, you can still take in its stories.
-Since opening in 2016, the museum has been archiving its events and educational seminars on YouTube.
+Since opening in 2016, the museum has been archiving its events and educational seminars online.
 Enjoy visitor interviews, in-depth exhibit exploration, Patti LaBelle’s performance from the opening, and a revealing interview with Oprah.

 We all miss concerts -- and honestly it feels like a lifetime ago we were all packed into 9:30 Club, The Anthem, or any of the IMP venues.
 But in order to make sure they’re still standing after the pandemic, you can buy merch like bandanas that make great face masks, t-shirts, and even a piece of the Merriweather Post Pavilion stage.
 Plus, you can donate directly to provide need-based relief to IMP staff members.
+Be sure to visit Save Our Stages to see how you can help other independent music venues around the country.

 We know you’ve probably gotten much closer to your house plants since the start of stay-at-home orders.
 Now you can bring them home a stylish friend from local plant shop Rewild, and give yourself a fun evening activity in the process.
 The shop has joined up with Rock Paper Plant for an ongoing series of botanical workshops, like learning how to mount and care for jungle-y anthuriums or making DIY planter baskets.